Home » ESOL Endorsement/CertificateMenu

 This program prepares teachers to work effectively with culturally and linguistically diverse students in mainstream, sheltered, bilingual, and English Language Development (ELD) classrooms.

-The Bilingual Teacher Initiative recruits, retains and recognizes bilingual students in teacher preparation programs at WOU.
+The Bilingual Teacher Program recruits, retains and recognizes bilingual students in teacher preparation programs at WOU.
 A variety of support services and opportunities are offered students pursuing the Bilingual/ESOL Endorsement, who are known as Bilingual Fellows.
 Learn more.